-Georgia Elliott-Smith is an Extinction Rebellion activist and environmental engineer.
-She lives in Enfield with her husband & two kids.
-An environmental engineer and UNESCO Special Envoy for Youth & the Environment, She enjoys gin & tonic, attending XR protests and bothering MPs for justice.
-Georgia has taken the Government to court over the Edmonton Incinerator on the grounds that it breaches the Paris accord on climate change.
+Georgia Elliott-Smith is an Extinction Rebellion (XR) activist and environmental engineer.
+She lives in Enfield with her husband and two kids.
+An environmental engineer and UNESCO Special Envoy for Youth & the Environment, Georgia enjoys gin & tonic, attending XR protests and bothering MPs for justice.
+Georgia has taken the government to court over the Edmonton Incinerator on the grounds that it breaches the Paris accord on climate change.

 Lindsay Rawlings is a Councillor on the London Borough of Enfield and is the Shadow Spokesperson for Environment.
 Lindsay can speak about the workings of the Council and their responsibilities over the Environment and Climate Change.

-Kim has been active in the Friends of Broomfield Park that very much recognises the value and importance of our parks to the local and wider environment, for the enjoyment, health and well-being of our communities and in helping ameliorate the adverse effects of climate change.
+Kim is active with the Friends of Broomfield Park.
+They very much recognise the value and importance of our parks for the local and wider environment, the enjoyment, health and well-being of our communities and in helping ameliorate the adverse effects of climate change.

 Lynda was a drama teacher for many years in schools and Pupil Referral Units.
 She created Acting Out, a therapeutic drama project working with vulnerable children using creative drama and story.
 With Islington Virtual School, she trained foster carers and became a foster carer thus gaining insight into the needs of vulnerable Looked After young people.
 She is now the Artistic Director of Tottenham Theatre - a community-based theatre project.
 Lynda is also active in the Enfield Against Racism campaign.